 You should also refer to our Fund Rules, PDF 179kb, or for more detail, see the full text, PDF 3Mb), or by calling us, for the full terms and conditions of your cover.
 The information below applies in addition to our Fund Rules.

 With private hospital cover, you can choose to be treated as a private patient in either a public or a private hospital.
+To access more information please see our going to hospital guide.

 With us you are fully covered as a private patient in most hospitals that Bupa has an agreement with, known as Members First and Network hospitals across Australia for any treatment which is recognised by Medicare and is not either restricted or excluded under your cover.